-Lab quizzes will consist of approximately 5 to 10 questions and will be given at the end of each lab.
-The questions may be any format and will pertain to material covered from the day's lab but may also include questions about previously covered topics, thus each quiz should be considered comprehensive.
+Lab quizzes will consist of approximately 5 to 10 questions and will be given at the beginning of each lab.
+The questions may be any format and will pertain to material covered from the previous labs, thus each quiz should be considered comprehensive.
 Missed quizzes will be handled as any missed exam.
 Students must attend their assigned lab unless arrangements are made prior to the lab.
 See "Missed Exam Policy".
 In the event a student misses lab and the quiz, he may choose to attend a different lab.
 He will be allowed to take the quiz (as a learning instrument) but will receive of grade of 0.
 However, credit for attendance will be given.